Los Angeles Catastrophic Injury Attorney

 Serious injuries that affect the brain and spine require extensive medical intervention and long-term care.
 If you or someone you love has suffered such a catastrophic injury, you may need help in securing the funds and specialized care required to treat the injury.
 The Law Offices of Gary Berkovich is available 24/7 to help you obtain a fair settlement that will cover your medical expenses, lost wages, pain and suffering, and other costs.
 Our Los Angeles catastrophic injury attorneys can also secure the treatment, medication, and equipment you need to live life as best you can.

 If you have been wrongfully permanently injured, don’t wait to get help.
-Contact us now to explore your options during a free case evaluation.
+Contact us now or call us at 818-290-8942 to explore your options during a free case evaluation.

 How Long Do I Have to File a Catastrophic Injury Claim?

 In all personal injury cases, time can be a major factor.
 In California, victims of personal injuries have up to two years from the date of their accident to file a claim.
 While two years can feel like a long time, there may be time sensitive information that should be gathered as soon as possible including photos from the scene of the accident and witness statements.
 If, however, you haven't filed a claim within the two year time frame allotted you may lose your rights to file a claim.
 Consulting an attorney as soon as possible will give you the information you need to make the right decision in your case.

 A catastrophic injury is an injury that is so severe or debilitating that the victim is expected to never fully recover from it.
 While many catastrophic injury victims are still able to successfully function on their own with limited modifications to their lives, many others cannot hold a job on their own and require full-time care.
 This is especially true for those who suffer serious brain damage or from partial or complete paralysis.

 Common catastrophic injuries include: